martinontcode/Membership-system/README.md

 # PHP-Membership-System
 A membership system written in PHP.
 It will include up to date password salting, secure validation, MySQL injection protection and beatiful design.
-## On HOLD
-As my university academic session is starting, I won't be able to update my projects as often as I would like to.
 ## Live demo
 http://membership.martincodes.com
 ## What is done at the moment ?